Nearly $G_2$-manifolds and $G_2$-Laplacian co-flows: Stability of G2 -Laplacian co-flows and spectral data

 \end{theorem} \begin{proof} Calculating the dimension exactly would involve working with the automorphism group $\Spin(7)$ of $\varphi$, and a lengthy computation of the relevant first-order differential operators.
 For simplicity, we will compute eigenvalues using the representation theory of the full isometry group $O(8)$, as this has already appeared in the literature e.g.~\cites{Bar2019,Folland1989}.
 For the aid of the reader, we recall the details of this here.

-Firstly, observe that the spectrum of $d*$ on $\Omega^4(S^7)$ must be symmetric about $0$, since the orientation-reversing isometry given by the antipodal map exchanges the eigenspaces of $d*$ with opposite sign, cf.~\cite{Bar2019}*{Theorem 3.3}.
+Firstly, observe that the spectrum of $d*$ on $\Omega^4(S^7)$ must be symmetric about $0$, since the orientation-reversing isometry given by rotation by angle $\pi$ around a line through the origin in $\mathbb{R}^8$ exchanges the eigenspaces of $d*$ with opposite sign, cf.~\cite{Bar2019}*{Theorem 3.3}.
 The same argument also shows that the multiplicity of each non-zero eigenvalue $\lambda$ is exactly half of the multiplicity of the eigenvalue $\lambda^2$ of the Laplacian on $\Omega^4_{\mathrm{exact}}(S^7)$.

 Using this fact, \cite{Bar2019}*{Theorem 5.2} shows that the negative part of the spectrum on $\Omega^4$ consists of eigenvalues of the form $- \left(4 + l\right)$ for non-negative integers $l\in \N$, with multiplicity $d$ given by